Double Act (film)

 Double Act is a TV adaptation of Jacqueline Wilson's best selling book, Double Act.
 The telefilm was made in 2001 for Channel 4 and screened in 2002, starring Birmingham twins, Zoe and Chloe Tempest-Jones.
 It was directed by Cilla Ware.
 It was the last acting role of Charlotte Coleman before she died.

+The film won a Royal Television Society Programme Award for best children's drama in 2003.

+Production

+Filming took place in Moseley and Clun in Shropshire.
+One scene was shot at Alexandra Theatre in Birmingham.